invisibleroads/invisibleroads-tutorials/life-dance.rst

 Swim crossbody
 ^^^^^^^^^^^^^^
 Man moves into crossbody stance but raises his unconnected left hand and pushes woman with his right hand to pass in front of him to his left while he turns and swims his right hand under and back to basic closed position.

+.. _Whip crossbody:

+Whip crossbody
+^^^^^^^^^^^^^^
+- Man grasps woman's left hand with his right hand and steps into crossbody stance to move out of her way.
+- Man pulls his connected right hand to his left to guide the woman across from his right to his left.
+- Man flings his right hand to his right so that the woman spins counterclockwise as she is walking across.

 Crossbody slide [#SalsaRosa]_